FuseByExample/mobile-rest-in-action/development.md

-# Develomment of the project
+# Development of the project

 ## Create Ionic project on openshift.feedhenry.com